morawskim/homepage/resources/md/cv.md

 * Online/offline working application for storing various scientific data, embedded synchronization module for syncing nodes.
 Highly flexible data structure, content types.
 Includes visual representation of relations
 * Frontend and backend services to manage and coordinate online booking operations for Poland’s taxi services

-Key tasks:

-* Working with databases up to 2 600 GB (PostgreSQL).
-Every day up to 2 millions new records.
-* Optimization of SQL queries (PostgreSQL/MySQL) up to 80%
-* Creating SQL (PostgreSQL/MySQL) queries and presenting data in the form of a report
-* Work on projects in the Scrum methodology.
-Cooperation with teams (4 - 10 people)
-* Maintaining legacy systems - adding new features and fixing existings bugs
-* Designing new architecture or improve existing.
-* Work with systems with up to 500 000 lines of code (up to 1,8 million with external libraries)
-* Applying design patterns (Builder, Chain of Responsibility, Factory, Compositor, Null Object, Strategy)
-* unit tests (PHPUnit/PHPSpec) and integration tests (Postman/newman)
-* frontend: AngularJS, Angular6, Bootstrap, jQuery, React.js, SCSS
-* Optimization of generating reports in terms of used RAM (from more than 512 MB to max 90 MB)

 ## eo Networks 07.2012 – 01.2016
 _Developer_